-We began as a way to connect the local participants in the Knight Center's Python for Data Journalists: Analyzing Money in Politics MOOC last June and continued as a community to get to know more people interested in data journalism around DC, and now worldwide, and produce consequential data journalism that helps identify the scale of an issue of importance to our times or has the potential of influencing policy.
+We began as a way to connect the local participants in the Knight Center's Python for Data Journalists: Analyzing Money in Politics MOOC in June 2017 and continued as a community to get to know more people interested in data journalism, and now worldwide, and produce consequential data journalism that helps identify the scale of an issue of importance to our times or has the potential of influencing policy.
 To this end, the group will actively explore avenues for publishing project outcomes.

 Stories we produce are published on Medium publication medium.com/datajournos

-The group is open to anyone interested in data science and journalism.
+The group is open to anyone interested in data science, journalism, and public interest issues.

 Upcoming events (1)See all

 - DJDC#41 Using AI to customize & interactively generate news content (hybrid)National Press Club, Washington, DC

 This is a hybrid (virtual and in person) event.

 Our previous conversation explored how tools like chatGPT, Bard, and Bing can be used to find data and insights.

 Part two will look at the stage when content is created and consumed from the data gathered.

 Can the AI customize content to the news consumers, providing them with relevant factors that are conducive to their education level, needs, concerns, worldview, and other characteristics, such as their language of choice and style?